oracle/odpi/doc/src/public_functions/dpiConn.rst

     **connectStringLength** -- the length of the connectString parameter, in bytes, or 0 if the connectString parameter is NULL.

-    **commonParams** -- a pointer to a :ref:`dpiCommonCreateParams` structure which is used to specify context parameters for connection creation.
+    **commonParams** -- a pointer to a
+    :ref:`dpiCommonCreateParams<dpiCommonCreateParams>` structure which is used
+    to specify context parameters for connection creation.
 NULL is also acceptable in which case all default parameters will be used when creating the connection.
 This value is ignored when acquiring a connection from a session pool.

-    **createParams** -- a pointer to a :ref:`dpiConnCreateParams` structure which is used to specify parameters for connection creation.
+    **createParams** -- a pointer to a
+    :ref:`dpiConnCreateParams<dpiConnCreateParams>` structure which is used to
+    specify parameters for connection creation.
 NULL is also acceptable in which case all default parameters will be used when creating the connection.

     **conn** -- a reference to the connection that is created.
 This value will be NULL if the creation of the connection structure was completely